kcyu2014/cvlab-kubernetes/README.md

      sizeLimit: 8Gi # 8G shared memory allocated from memory.
  # other volumes claim ...
 ```

+Q7. `kubectl get pods` return too many pods, what should I do?

+Check out this command from the [discussion](https://github.com/kubernetes/kubernetes/issues/49387).
+In short, you could do it byd

+`kubectl get pods --field-selector=status.phase!=Succeeded`

+This will return those pods that are not succeeded.
+And it should be
+much shorter.

 # Maintainer and Acknowledgement
 Maintainer: Kaicheng, Vidit.